Twin Cities, Gemini

 A sigh.
 “If you really believe there are leads to Leona there.”

 They had left the café fifteen minutes ago for the long walk to the bay.
 The intercity trams were still closed at this time, and there were very few v-ehicles dotting the road.
-Getting a ride would be extremely difficult, so they traveled on foot.
+Takin said getting a ride would be extremely difficult, so they traveled on foot.
 The cobblestone walkways were slick from the drizzle half an hour earlier, and Jericho had already had to catch Talib from slipping on the walkway five times.
 Each time ended with Talib declaring that the Organization had set traps for them.

 A series of metallic bangs from an alleyway to his left caught his attention.
-He stopped short and turned toward the sound, ignoring Talib as the man ranted about how the State Conducting Exam was actually some ‘diabolical’ test to track Conductors.
+He stopped short and turned toward the sound, ignoring Talib as the man ranted about how the State Conducting Exam was actually a ‘diabolical’ test to track Conductors.

 The bangs continued, and Jericho stepped into the mouth of the alley—